Skip to content

 Use allow only when the project is trusted. ask (the default) prompts; deny rejects.

-reyn eval runs non-interactively — there is no prompt.
-Approvals must be pre-arranged either in reyn.yaml or .reyn/approvals.yaml (e.g. by running the target workflow once interactively first).
+reyn run-once runs non-interactively — there is no prompt.
+Approvals must be pre-arranged either in reyn.yaml or .reyn/approvals.yaml (e.g. by running the agent once interactively first). reyn pipe run is the same non-interactive model, EXCEPT for MCP servers — see "Granting an MCP server permission" above for the pipe-run-specific auto-grant of already-configured servers.

 Inspecting and revoking